$ KaraMind_AI/ML RESEARCH LAB

 2. Incremental Development

-Break large tasks into smaller chunks:
+Break large tasks into steps with explicit checkpoints.

 Let's implement authentication step by step.